Nuclear power comes from nuclear fission

 Nuclear power plants generate about 20% of U.S. electricity

-The United States has 100 nuclear reactors at 60 operating nuclear power plants located in 30 states.1 Thirty-six of the plants have 2 or more reactors, and 46 plants are located east of the Mississippi River.
+The United States has 99 nuclear reactors at 61 operating nuclear power plants located in 30 states.
+Thirty-five of the plants have 2 or more reactors.
 Nuclear power has supplied about one-fifth of annual U.S. electricity since 1990.

 The United States generates more nuclear power than any other country